mdub/clamp/README.markdown

     end

-Class-level methods (like `option` and `argument`) are available to declare command-line options, and document usage.
+Class-level methods (like `option` and `parameter`) are available to declare command-line options, and document usage.

 The command can be invoked by instantiating the class, and asking it to run: